mbrukman/a-conceptual-overview-of-asyncio/readme.md

         return self.result()
 ```

-It's okay and expected for that code to not make much sense to you right now.
-We'll go through it in detail shortly.

 Task is a subclass of Future meaning it inherits its' attributes & methods.
-And note, Task does not override Future's `__await__` method.
+And Task does not override Future's `__await__` implementation.

-`await` is a Python keyword introduced in Python3.5 and it can be used on any object that has an `__await__` method, including coroutines.

 #### What does await do?